Post cover

 }

-The new state value debouncedQuery value is managed by a specialized hook that implements the debouncing: useDebouncedValue(query, 400) . debouncedQuery state value is used to filter the employees' list and is derived from the input value state.
+The new state value debouncedQuery value is managed by a specialized hook that implements debouncing: useDebouncedValue(query, 400) . debouncedQuery state value is used to filter the employees' list and is derived from the input value state.

 Here's the implementation of useDebouncedValue():